RaspberryPiFoundation/webdev-curriculum/en-GB/stickers/index.md

 # Introduction {.intro}

 In this project, you'll create lots of fun stickers that you can use to decorate web pages.
-You'll learn about using gradients to make your stickers look cool.
+You'll learn about using gradients that gradually change from one colour to another to make your stickers look cool.

 <div class="trinket">
   <iframe src="https://trinket.io/embed/html/bb4e538e0a?outputOnly=true&start=result" width="600" height="450" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>